danger/swift/README.md

 Write your Dangerfiles in Swift 4+.

+### Requirements

+Latest version requires Swift 4.1.

+If you are using Swift 4.0, Use v0.3.5 .

 ### What it looks like today

 You can make a Dangerfile that looks through PR metadata, it's fully typed.